 Following the popularity of the Bouillon spoons and Teaspoons included in their other sets, Knork decided to offer these in 6 Pack sets.
 The accompanying images represent options that Knork was provided with.
 The color variations are intended to discern between the finishes available on their flatware.

 Following the fun I had with Knork designing their flatware tray, I was again contacted to create packaging design, this time for their flatware line.
 Needing to discern between gloss, duo, & matte finish, the designs for their 18/10 nickel flatware are similar using a hand illustrated outline of the flatware contained therein. — Flatware

 After designing the flatware tray for Knork, they asked me to finish my product by designing a wrap to highlight the item’s use and other information about Knork.
 Using a front to back strip, the item sets itself apart on shelves through its minimal design and vertical strip packaging. — Tray

-Knork contacted me to create some mock-ups of a possible silverware tray using Photoshop.
-After questioning their motives, it was established that they could get me a 3D model of each of their pieces of silverware so I could create renderings for them to use during their proposal.
+Knork contacted me to create some mock-ups of a possible flatware tray using Photoshop.
+After questioning their motives, it was established that they could get me a 3D model of each of their pieces of flatware so I could create renderings for them to use during their proposal.
 Luckily, Knork and their perspective retailers were ecstatic.
 Now that a design had been established, I worked alongside Knork with RapidPSI to refine the design before production.
 You can now purchase this item online or in house good stores. — Tray

-TR Manufacturing grew so large it had to split into seperate divisions.
-To play homage to the original company and founding logo, I incorporated the T in a capital format, and the r in lowercase format giving the illusion of the capital R that is now no longer part of the company.
+TR Manufacturing grew so large it had to split into separate divisions.
+To pay homage to the original company and founding logo, I incorporated the T in a capital format, and the r in lowercase format giving the illusion of the capital R that is now no longer part of the company.
 For distinction, the stark bold lines, stroke, & color choice are in contrast to the thin lines & brighter colors of the parent company.